The Well in Pollone Chapter Five

 “Come!” he said.
 “We must entertain you.
 But we also have to let you say Goodbye to your new friends.” and another day unfolded in that wonderful village; in that wonderful country, with those wonderful, generous and kind friends who had taken me so much to their hearts.

 What I wasn’t aware of, however, was that plans were being made.
 Plans had been made.
-Plans that had been made to make my last few hours in Italy as memorable as possible for me, and for my friends.
+Plans that had been made to make my last few hours in Italy as memorable as possible for me, and also for my friends.
 While I was out saying, “Good bye!” to my new-found friends and promising that I would return as soon as ever possible, and becoming quite emotional at their kindnesses and hospitality over the preceding days, plans were afoot.
 Plans of which I knew nothing.

 In the early evening, Umberto brought me back to his home, and excusing himself, as he said that he had to just go to the negozio to make a small purchase, he left me at the door, and ran off up the narrow lane.